• Skip to primary navigation

 How do you make this soup a complete meal?

 Dump in some leftover cooked meatballs!
-My favorite ones to add in are Asian Meatballs, Wonton Meatballs, and Weeknight Meatballs (from Ready or Not! cookbook).
+My favorite ones to add in are Asian Meatballs, Wonton Meatballs, chicken meatballs, and Weeknight Meatballs (from Ready or Not! cookbook).
 I normally plop them in with the veggies and cook everything together.

 A bowl filled with Instant Pot Vegetable soup and meatballs.